itisusama-writer/marionette-effect/chapters/all-chapters.md

 He leaned back and allowed himself a small smile.
 “You really should not pull at the strings, detective.”

----
-Title: "Chapter 10 – Strings Pulled Tighter"
+"Chapter 10 – Strings Pulled Tighter"
----

 The hospital smelled faintly of antiseptic and sleepless nights.
 Lena and Aida lay in separate beds, pale but awake, sipping water under the watchful eyes of uniformed officers.